 Section 2: Getting Started With the Software

-This section should provide information on how to install/set up the software, system, or product.
+This section should provide instructions for installing or setting up the software, system, or product.

 Also, it should include the system or hardware requirements for the product to work.
 It is basically like a quick-start guide.
 Therefore, if a user’s system doesn’t meet the requirements, they will need to take action.